GenomicsAotearoa/hts_workshop_mpi/docs/level2/41_annotation_overview.md

 As you will see from both examples above, protein coding prediction is at best a good starting point for identifying genes.
 Careful validation of each sequence needs to be performed if you are trying to produce a comprehensive annotation.

+In addition, these tools are **_only_** for prediction of protein coding sequences so if you're trying to recover a particular element from your data make sure that the tool you are using is suitable for the job.

-In addition, these tools are **_only_** for prediction of protein coding sequences.
-There are many other genomic features you may need to find in order to find your markers of interest.
-Some additional tools to examine if you are looking for a complete annotation:
+There are many other genomic features you may need to look for - some additional tools to examine if you are looking for a complete annotation:

 1. [Metaxa2](https://microbiology.se/software/metaxa2/) ([Bengtsson-Palme *et al*, 2015](http://dx.doi.org/10.1111/1755-0998.12399)) - Prediction of small and large subunit ribosomal RNA sequences
 1. [Barrnap](https://github.com/tseemann/barrnap) - Prediction of small and large subunit ribosomal RNA sequences